 This characters page contains the real life members of the Yogscast (who just happen to act exactly like they do in their Lets Plays and Minecraft series) and the characters of the Shadow of Israphel series, as well as other characters from their Yogscast Minecraft Series.
 Please note that while certain tropes apply for their character personas, they do not apply for real life and vice versa.

-Sparkles* and Parv are both part of the Yogscast, and their entries can be found on that character sheet along with Kogie's and Leo's.
-It should be noted that while Kogie and Leo are not content creators, they are nominally part of the Yogscast owing to Area 11 being registered under their record label.
+Sparkles* and Parv are both part of the Yogscast (although Sparkles* is a freelance worker), and their entries can be found on that character sheet along with Kogie's and Leo's.
+The band were registered under the Yogscast Studios label, but have since left.